zetavg/chromium-website/site/chromium-os/developer-library/reference/device/firmware-config/index.md

 *   Different values should have different code paths in firmware
 *   A DesignConfigId value implies the one correct value for the FW Configuration field.
-The DesignConfigId is the foriegn key into the master config, which is the ultimate source of truth for FW Configuration data.
+The DesignConfigId is the foreign key into the master config, which is the ultimate source of truth for FW Configuration data.

 ### Adding new Configuration Options